lovnishverma/BigData/README.md

 # **Hadoop-on-Docker Setup Guide**

 This guide walks you through installing and running Hadoop on Docker, step-by-step.
-The instructions are simple and include visuals for clarity.

 ---

 ## **Prerequisites**